NovationScripts/Multimillionaire/README.md

 Our ecosystem is inherently closed, independent, and self-sufficient, not relying on cryptocurrency exchanges or anything of the sort.

+We create the demand and set the exchange rate ourselves.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.